-decisive point (DP) - A geographic place, specific key event, critical factor, or function that, when acted upon, allows Commanders to gain a marked advantage over an adversary or contribute materially to achieving success.
+decisive point (DP) - Key terrain, key event, critical factor, or function that, when acted upon, enables commanders to gain a marked advantage over an enemy or contribute materially to achieving success.

 decisive action - Any action the commander deems fundamental to achieving mission success.
-(NWP 5-01)
+(NTRP 1-02)

-defense support of civil authorities (DSCA) - Support provided by federal military forces; Department of Defense (DOD) civilians; DOD contract personnel; and DOD component assets, to include National Guard (NG) forces (when the Secretary of Defense, in coordination with the governors of the affected states, elects and requests to use and fund those forces in Title 32, United States Code), in response to a request for assistance from civil authorities for domestic emergencies, cyberspace incident response, law enforcement support, and other domestic activities or from qualifying entities for special events.
-DSCA includes support to prepare, prevent, protect, respond, and recover from domestic incidents.
+defense support of civil authorities (DSCA) - Support provided by federal military forces; Department of Defense (DOD) civilians; DOD contract personnel; and DOD component assets, to include National Guard (NG) forces (when the Secretary of Defense, in coordination with the governors of the affected states, elects and requests to use and fund those forces in Title 32, United States Code), in response to a request for assistance from civil authorities for domestic emergencies, cyberspace incident response, law enforcement support, and other domestic activities or from gualifying entities for special events.
+DSCA includes support to prepare, prevent, protect. respond, and recover from domestic incidents.
 DSCA is provided in response to requests from civil authorities and upon approval from appropriate authorities.
 DSCA is conducted only in the US homeland.
 (JP 3-28)

 deployment order (DEPORD) - 1.
 A directive for the deployments of forces for operations or exercises.
-2. A directive from the Secretary of Defense, issued by the Chairman of the Joint Chiefs of Staff, that authorizes the transfer of forces between Combatant Commanders, Services, and Department of Defense agencies and specifies the authorities the gaining Combatant Commander will exercise over the specific forces to be transferred.

-disaster relief (DR) - Goods and services provided to meet the immediate needs of disaster-affected communities.
+2. A directive from the Secretary of Defense, issued by the Chairman of the Joint Chiefs of Staff, that authorizes the transfer of forces between disaster relief (DR) - Goods and services provided to meet the immediate needs of disaster-affected communities.
 (NTRP 1-02)